RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/code/task8-Video/README.md

 Now you can load the pickle file in the protected way, and in the unprotected way -> in both ways the ransomware attack will not be activated.

-`attack_exe_file.zip` :  The compiled library-> you can download directly but be careful it contains malicious ♥ Download the folder to the VM
+`attack_exe_file.zip` :  The compiled library-> you can download directly but be careful it contains malicious

 `pickleCDR.mp4` : Video of running jupyter notebook